skim7713/academic-kickstart/content/publication/workinprogress/project3.md

 ---
 title: "Right in the past, left in the future?: partisanship and politics of nostalgia"
-collection: Research
+collection: WorkinProgress
 authors:
 - admin
-permalink: /research/project3
+permalink: /research/ideologynostalgia
 excerpt: ''
 date: 2020-10-01

-categories: "Research"
+categories: "WorkinProgress"

 # paperurl:
 # citation: